Homogenization with quasistatic Tresca's friction law: qualitative and quantitative results

-notice here $\lambda$ differs from the first Lam\'{e} parameter in 3D elastic problems.
+noticing here $\lambda$ differs from the first Lam\'{e} parameter in 3D elastic problems.

-Our experiments are for the cell configurations in \cref{fig:cell-a,fig:cell-b}, which determine $1$-periodic tensor-valued functions $\tenA(\vecy)$.
-We consider the problem \cref{eq:Tresca weak}, while the elastic tensor $\tenA$ is replaced with $\tenA(\vecx/\epsilon)$ (the original small periodic problem) or $\hat{\tenA}$ (the homogenized problem), and the settings of boundary conditions are demonstrated in \cref{fig:demo BCs}.
+Our experiments are for the cell configurations in \cref{fig:cell-a,fig:cell-b}, which determine $1$-periodic tensor-valued functions $\tenA(y)$.
+We consider the problem \cref{eq:Tresca weak}, while the elastic tensor $\tenA$ is replaced by $\tenA(x/\epsilon)$ (the original small periodic problem) or $\hat{\tenA}$ (the homogenized problem), and the settings of boundary conditions are demonstrated in \cref{fig:demo BCs}.
 All parameter values and solvability conditions are listed in \cref{tab:parameters}.
+Note that \cref{fig:demo BCs} demonstrates the elastic body that is formed by periodically duplicating the cell \cref{fig:cell-a}, and only the matrix corresponding to the material parameters $(E_1, \nu_1)$ contacts with the rigid body (see the lower boundary of \cref{fig:demo BCs} for the illustration).
+Therefore, the value of $\TrescaBound$ in \cref{tab:parameters} has a solid physical background and can be measured from a physical experiment.
+However, if the domain consists of the cells of \cref{fig:cell-b}, then $\TrescaBound$ is ambiguous because reinforced phase also contacts on $\GammaC$.
+In certain situations, according the force balance law on the whole domain, we may obtain the total internal force applied on the contact boundary by conducting physical experiments.
+By using the averaged friction coefficient, the value of $\TrescaBound$ could also be estimated by the product of the averaged friction coefficient and normal internal force.